zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

 : sets the directory that all commands coming after will be run in

 EXPOSE
-: tells the docker daemon what ports our application will be running on
+: tells the docker daemon what ports our application will be reachable on

 ENTRYPOINT
 : provides the default command that will be run when the container is instantiated